 Next to Geneva in Switzerland, there are two mountains, the Salève and the Mont-Blanc.

 Easy or impossible mountain?

 The Salève is a cosy mountain.
 You can drive to the top of it by car.
 This is a usual walk for locals.
 It is so close to the city that it almost gives the impression that you can touch it.

 However, it might be relatively dull; after a while, it is not a challenge anymore.

 Which mountain are you considering climbing?
 The easy one, where you know all the turns and the places or the scary, impossible one.

 This is an essential question for your life.
 What you will be able to achieve depends on the mountain you are considering climbing.
 Of course, I don’t mean a real mountain; I mean your life’s goals.

 Go for an impossible goal.

-Do you have a dream, a goal, a purpose that is too big for you, impossible and even scary?
+Do you have a dream, a goal, or a purpose that is too big for you, impossible and even scary?
 Good!
 Welcome to the club!

 What is your goal, your dream, your call, your purpose?
-Mine is to transform the culture of leadership, not only in one company, but worldwide, and beyond companies, in entire countries.
-This is definitively a too big purpose, and some think that I have a “too big dream”.
+Mine is to transform the culture of leadership, not only in one company but worldwide and beyond companies, in entire countries.
+This is definitively a too-big purpose, and some think I have a “too-big dream”.
 I take it as a compliment, and I would love to also make this compliment to you.

 As I was thinking of this ambitious goal, I wondered, “How I am going to do it?” and realised it was the wrong question.
 Who said that you and I should do it on our own?
-So, the very first step of this journey toward impossible dreams is to form a team of like-minded but complementary people who can take this goal to “high places”
+So, the first step of this journey toward impossible dreams is to form a team of like-minded but complementary people who can take this goal to “high places.”

 5 people you need on your team to climb a high mountain